m-voit/concepts-of-programming-languages/study-project/paper.md

 In JavaScript there are some ways to achieve immutability like the `const` keyword, introduced with ES6, that allows to define constant variables.
 While `const` allows defining constant primitive types as strings, objects created with the `const` keyword are still mutable.
-This is possible, because properties of constant objects, can still be reassigned after creation.
+This is the case, because properties of constant objects, can still be reassigned after creation.
 <!-- Object deep freeze. -->

 ```go